 Predicting the threat of the rise of ultra-fast fashion

-Zara’s e-commerce pales in comparison to its online native competitors like Boohoo and Fashion Nova.
+Accounting for 14% of net sales, e-commerce remains a small portion of Zara’s business.
+It pales in comparison to its online native competitors like Boohoo and Fashion Nova.
 These digital pureplay retailers deliver designs faster than Zara thanks to marketing tools.
 Moreover, because they exclusively launch celebrity-led collections, they master influence marketing better.
 Fashion Nova, for instance, has mastered influencer collaborations, with their May 2019 collection with Cardi B reportedly bringing in a whopping $1million just after launch.
 With these new entrants, time-to-market has shrunk while variety has ballooned.

 Freed from physical store loans and benefiting from more efficient supply chains, new fast fashion competitors have large stock inventories and more agile capabilities.